m00nlight/m00nlight.github.io/_posts/2015-10-14-is-god-a-complexity-system-specialist.md

 title: "Is God a complexity system specialist?"
 description: ""
 category: complexity system
-tags: [complexity system, thought, fractal, chaos]
+tags: [complexity system, thought, fractal, chaos, artificial intelligence]
 excerpt: There are a lot of emergence phenomena in our everyday's life.
 All
          the amazing things are sometimes beyond our scope of congnition.
          I always doubt in some sense, the God is perhaps a complexity system